Dear New Mama,

 Don’t worry, we all deal with the doubts and the “what if’s” of motherhood.

 Pregnancy can be scary, and you’re dealing with more than the average mother.
 They say motherhood is the next great adventure, but how do they expect you to get there when your body is literally attacking itself?
-When it feels like it’s tearing itself apart and taking you with it?
+When does it feel like it’s tearing itself apart and taking you with it?
 How will you continue on when it’s not just for yourself anymore, but it’s for another tiny human who relies on you?
 It sounds scary, but I’m here to tell you that you aren’t alone.
 I’ve been in your shoes.

 You can do it.